kokokino/backlog_beacon/README.md

-# Spoke App Skeleton

-A template for creating new spoke apps and a reference implementation of Hub integration for the Kokokino ecosystem.
+# Backlog Beacon

+A video game collection management app for the Kokokino ecosystem.
+Track your games, import from Darkadia, and browse your collection on a beautiful 3D bookshelf.

 ## Overview

-The Spoke App Skeleton is a fully functional Meteor application that demonstrates how to integrate with the Kokokino Hub for authentication, billing, and Single Sign‑On (SSO).
-It serves as both:
+Backlog Beacon is a fully functional Meteor spoke app that integrates with the Kokokino Hub for authentication and billing.
+It allows gamers to:

-1. **A Template** – Ready-to-fork starting point for creating new spoke apps
-2. **A Reference Implementation** – Working example of Hub integration patterns
-3. **A Demo App** – Functional chat application showing real-time Meteor features
+1. **Track their video game collection** – Record games you own, are playing, have completed, or plan to play
+2. **Import from Darkadia** – Seamlessly import your existing collection from Darkadia CSV exports
+3. **Browse in 3D** – Visualize your collection on an interactive 3D bookshelf powered by Babylon.js
+4. **Stay organized** – Filter, sort, and search your collection with powerful tools

+As a Kokokino spoke app, Backlog Beacon relies on the Hub for user authentication and subscription management, ensuring a secure and consistent experience across the ecosystem

 ## Architecture

-This app follows the Kokokino Hub & Spoke architecture:
+Backlog Beacon follows the Kokokino Hub & Spoke architecture:

 - **Hub** – Central authentication and billing system (`kokokino.com`)
 - **Spoke** – Independent app that relies on Hub for user management

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                         KOKOKINO HUB                            │
 │                    (kokokino.com:3000)                          │
 │  • User accounts    • Billing    • SSO tokens    • Spoke API    │
 └─────────────────────────────────────────────────────────────────┘
                                     │
                                     │ SSO Token
                                     │
                                     ▼
 ┌─────────────────────────────────────────────────────────────────┐
-│                    SPOKE APP SKELETON                           │
+│                    BACKLOG BEACON                               │
-│                  (localhost:3010 or your-domain)                │
+│                  (localhost:3020 or your-domain)                │
-│  • SSO validation  • Chat demo    • Subscription checks        │
+│  • SSO validation  • Subscription checks  • Game collection     │
 └─────────────────────────────────────────────────────────────────┘
 ```

 ## Features

-### 1. SSO Integration
+### 1. Game Collection Management
-- Complete token validation flow from Hub redirects
-- Local session management using Meteor Accounts
+- Add games to your collection with status (backlog, playing, completed, abandoned)
+- Rate games and add notes, hours played, and completion dates
+- Filter and search by platform, genre, status, and more
-- Automatic session refresh and expiration handling
+- Bulk edit and delete operations

-### 2. Subscription Management
+### 2. Darkadia CSV Import
-- Middleware for checking user subscriptions
-- Graceful handling of expired/missing subscriptions
-- Integration with Hub's subscription API
+- Import your existing collection from Darkadia CSV exports
+- Intelligent game matching against the built‑in game database
+- Preview unmatched games before finalizing import
+- Merge duplicates and handle conflicts gracefully

-### 3. Demo Chat Room
+### 3. 3D Bookshelf Visualization
-- Real-time messaging using Meteor publications and methods
-- In-memory message store (not persisted between server restarts)
-- User presence and typing indicators (future enhancement)
+- Interactive 3D bookshelf built with Babylon.js
+- Flyweight rendering for performance with large collections
+- Click books to view game details
+- Smooth camera controls (pan, zoom, rotate)

-### 4. Authentication Pages
+### 4. Self‑Hosted Game Database
+- Built‑in database of games with metadata (title, platform, release year, cover art)
+- Regular updates from open‑source game data sources
+- Admin interface for manual updates and corrections

+### 5. Hub Integration
+- Single Sign‑On (SSO) via Kokokino Hub
+- Subscription checking (requires Base Monthly subscription)
-- "Not Logged In" page with link to Hub
+- Secure API communication with Hub
-- "Subscription Required" page with clear instructions
-- "Session Expired" page for token expiration

-### 5. Modern UI Components
-- Built with Mithril.js for lightweight, reactive components
-- Styled with Pico CSS for minimal, classless styling
-- Responsive design that works on mobile and desktop
+- Automatic session management

 ## Getting Started